mingyuanlee/ragdoll-lob-c/README.md

 LOB is responsible for:
 1. updating best ask and bid prices.
+1. make sure there is no dangling limit node (= limit node with no order)
+  1. this means LOB will delete the whole node when the last order is removed
+  1. a possible optimization: don't remove limit node to avoid frequent insertion/deletion, give every node a timeout value, use a scheduling task to remove all nodes if timeout value is reached

 The reason of choosing RB Tree over AVL Tree
 LOB is insert-intensive instead of lookup-intensive.